UniversalDevicesInc-PG3/udi-poly-notification/README.md

           - This is only for the Emergency <a href="https://pushover.net/api#priority">Priority</a>.
 It specifies how often (in seconds) the Pushover servers will send the same notification to the user.
         - Expires
           - This is only for the Emergency <a href="https://pushover.net/api#priority">Priority</a>.
 It specifies how many seconds your notification will continue to be retried for (every retry seconds)
+### Message Retry
+  When the nodeserver sends a message and there is an error it will set the Service Node's Last Status and Error, then will continue to retry sending the message every 5 seconds, up to 10 times.
+See <a href="https://github.com/jimboca/udi-poly-notification/issues/19" target="_ blank">Add more retry and timeouts to message posting</a> and comment there if you have suggestions.
 ### Notify Nodes
 Notify nodes are defined by user on the Configuration Page and are meant to be added to a Scene as a device.
 They send predefined messages when the device is turned ON or device is turned OFF.
   - This device can be turned on or off in a program as well